thevishalchothe/Logic-Bootcamp-x-Coding-Challenges/README.md

 ## **🏆 Key Highlights:**

 -  **Intensive Coding Challenges**: Solve a variety of problems, increasing in complexity to progressively enhance your skills. 📈
+- **Array Top Coding Interview Questions**: Tackle the most commonly asked **Array problems** to build confidence for interviews. 🔢
+- **String Top Coding Interview Questions**: Master critical **String manipulation problems** that are frequently tested. ✂️
 - **Core Java Focus**: Tackle fundamental topics like Core Java, Arrays, Strings, Loops, Control Flow, and Collections. 🔥
 - **Interview Preparation**: Solve problems commonly asked by top tech companies to prepare for technical interviews. 💼
 - **Hands-On Learning**: Strengthen theoretical knowledge through practical problem-solving. 💡
 - **Build Confidence**: By the end of this challenge, you'll be prepared to solve real-world coding problems and ace interviews. 💪

 ---